-Every single nursing diagnosis has its own set of symptoms, or defining characteristics. they are listed in the NANDA taxonomy and in many of the current nursing care plan books that are currently on the market that include nursing diagnosis information.
+Every single nursing diagnosis has its own set of symptoms, or defining characteristics.
+They are listed in the NANDA taxonomy and in many of the current nursing care plan books that are currently on the market that include nursing diagnosis information.
 You need to have access to these books when you are working on care plans.
-You need to use the nursing diagnoses that NANDA has defined and given related factors and defining characteristics for.
-These books have what you need to get this information to help you in writing care plans so you diagnose your patients correctly.
+There are currently 188 nursing diagnoses that NANDA has defined and given related factors and defining characteristics for.
+What you need to do is get this information to help you in writing care plans so you diagnose your patients correctly.

 Don't focus your efforts on the nursing diagnoses when you should be focusing on the assessment and the patients abnormal data that you collected.
 These will become their symptoms, or what NANDA calls defining characteristics.

-Care plan reality: The foundation of any care plan is the signs, symptoms or responses that patient is having to what is happening to them.
-What is happening to them could be the medical disease, a physical condition, a failure to perform ADLS (activities of daily living), or a failure to be able to interact appropriately or successfully within their environment.
-Therefore, one of your primary goals as a problem solver is to collect as much data as you can get your hands on.
+Care Plan Reality: The foundation of any care plan is the signs, symptoms or responses that patient is having to what is happening to them.
+What is happening to them could be a medical disease, a physical condition, a failure to be able to perform ADLs (activities of daily living), or a failure to be able to interact appropriately or successfully within their environment.
+Therefore, one of your primary aims as a problem solver is to collect as much data as you can get your hands on.
 The more the better.
-You have to be the detective and always be on the alert and lookout for clues, at all times, and that is Step #1 of the nursing process.
+You have to be a detective and always be on the alert and lookout for clues.
+At all times. and that is within the spirit of step #1 of this whole nursing process.

 A nursing diagnosis standing by itself means nothing.

-The meat of this care plan of yours will lie in the abnormal data (symptoms) that you collected during your assessment of this patient......in order for you to pick any nursing diagnoses for a patient you need to know what the patient's symptoms are.
-Although your patient isn't real you do have information available.
+The meat of this care plan of yours will lie in the abnormal data (symptoms) that you collected during your assessment of this patient.
+In order for you to pick any nursing diagnoses for a patient you need to know what the patient's symptoms are.

-What I would suggest you do is to work the nursing process from step #1.
 Take a look at the information you collected on the patient during your physical assessment and review of their medical record.
 Start making a list of abnormal data which will now become a list of their symptoms.
-Don't forget to include an assessment of their ability to perform ADLS (because that's what we nurses shine at).
+Don't forget to include an assessment of their ability to perform ADLs (because that's what we nurses shine at).
+What I would suggest you do is to work the nursing process from step #1.